TL;DR

 Manly

-Ethan Bullemor has been a reliable player for Anthony Seibold throughout his time on the Northern Beaches and would have several potential suitors if the Sea Eagles couldn't table a suitable offer.
+Ethan Bullemor has been a reliable player for Anthony Seibold throughout his time on the Northern Beaches and would have had several potential suitors if the Sea Eagles couldn't table a suitable offer.

 Melbourne